theyehs/Jquery.CompositeEvent/README.markdown

+> This project is the result of a Hackathon organized by my company, Pearl.com, without its investment of engineering time this project would not have happened.

 # Fancy handler

 A JQuery plugin that extends its built-in event handling logic to allow multiple sequential and non-sequential events handling, and event handler invocation that have ordered by priority.